Interactive Cosmic Ray Removal in Single and Multiple Equivalent Exposures#

 • Review detected CRs: provides access to the individual visualization of each detected cosmic ray.
 This option allows interactive interpolation of the different cosmic rays.

-Thrid row of buttons
+Third row of buttons

 • [c]ursor: OFF: toggles the use of the cursor to select pixels for interactive interpolation after clicking anywhere on the image shown in the main window.